milanaleksic/flowdock_stats/README.md

 Following arguments are needed for application to know which flow it should access and parse through:

-    flowdock_stats -flowdockApiToken=API_TOKEN -companyToAnalyze=COMPANY_NAME -flowToAnalyze=FLOW_NAME
+    flowdock_stats -flowdockApiToken=API_TOKEN -companyToAnalyze=COMPANY_NAME -flowToAnalyze=FLOW_NAME -days=DAYS

 Both `COMPANY_NAME` and `FLOW_NAME` can be read from the URL of a flow, currently it's sth like: https://www.flowdock.com/app/COMPANY_NAME/FLOW_NAME

-And the `API_TOKEN` can be taken from the page https://www.flowdock.com/account/tokens
+And the `API_TOKEN` can be taken from the page https://www.flowdock.com/account/tokens.

+If you don't want to look only for messages posted in last 24 hours but also longer, set `days` parameter to some value